sk3pp3r/Backup-a-Dockerized-PostgreSQL-Database/README.md

-# Backup-Restore-a-Dockerized-PostgreSQL-Database
+# Backup-a-Dockerized-PostgreSQL-Database
-Backup/Restore a Dockerized PostgreSQL Database
+## Backup a Dockerized PostgreSQL Database Script

+add this script tou your crontab, add permissions (if needed)